Here is my entry in the Montgomery Clift blog-a-thon. Naturally, I have gone overboard. When I love, I love hard, what can I say.

 One must know a bad performance to know a good one.
 You can’t be middle-of-the-road about it, just as you can’t be middle-of-the-road about life.
 I mean, you can’t say about Hitler, I can take him or leave him.
 Well, I can’t be middle-of-the-road about a performance, especially my own.
 I feel that if I can vomit at seeing a bad performance, I’m ahead of the game.

-Excerpt from Peter Bogdonavich’s Who the Hell’s In it:
+Excerpt from Peter Bogdonavich’s Who the Hell’s in It: Conversations with Hollywood’s Legendary Actors:

 Clift had been a kind of unacknowledged leader.
 His performances in Howard Hawks’ Red River (his first movie, though Fred Zinneman’s The Search was released earlier), in William Wyler’s The Heiress, in George Stevens’ A Place in the Sun, heralded a new acting style.
 It came to be known, inaccurately, as the Method.
 After Clift came Brando, and after Brando, James Dean.
 Clift was the purest, the least mannered of these actors, perhaps the most sensitive, certainly the most poetic.
 He was also remarkably beautiful.
 Over eight years he acted in eight films, became a teenage heartthrob as well as a popular star with older audiences.
 He was nominated for Best Actor Oscars three times in six years and should have won each time.
 He gave at least four performances – in Red River, in A Place in the Sun, in I Confess and in Zinnemann’s From Here to Eternity – that remain among the finest anyone has given in the movies.